insanepupil/typst/memorandum-of-law.typ

   }
 }

-// Apply the custom numbering
 #set heading(numbering: custom-numbering)

 // Style headings.
 (All subs same indent per Garner.)
 #show heading.where(level: 2): it => {
-  set text(font: "Equity B", size: 13pt, weight: "bold") pad(left: 0.0in, it)
+  set text(font: "Concourse 6", size: 13pt, weight: "bold")
+  pad(left: 0.0in, it)
 }
 #show heading.where(level: 3): it => {
-  set text(font: "Equity B", size: 13pt, weight: "bold") pad(left: 0.25in, it)
+  set text(font: "Concourse 6", size: 13pt, weight: "bold")
+  pad(left: 0.25in, it)
 }
 #show heading.where(level: 4): it => {
-  set text(font: "Equity B", size: 13pt, weight: "bold") pad(left: 0.25in, it)
+  set text(font: "Concourse 6", size: 13pt, weight: "bold")
+  pad(left: 0.25in, it)
 }
 #show heading.where(level: 5): it => {
-  set text(font: "Equity B", size: 13pt, weight: "bold") pad(left: 0.25in, it)
+  set text(font: "Concourse 6", size: 13pt, weight: "bold")
+  pad(left: 0.25in, it)
 }
 #show heading.where(level: 6): it => {
-  set text(font: "Equity B", size: 13pt, weight: "bold") pad(left: 0.25in, it)
+  set text(font: "Concourse 6", size: 13pt, weight: "bold")
+  pad(left: 0.25in, it)
 }
 == Main Heading